 Finance for Non-Financial Leaders

-Increase your influence and ability to lead with an improved understanding of finance and the language of business in this focussed, interactive and collaborative three-day programme.
+Increase your influence and ability to lead with an improved understanding of finance and the language of business in this focussed, interactive and collaborative four day programme.

 Who is the programme for?

 The Finance for Non-financial Leaders programme is designed for non-financial senior managers and executives who need a practical appreciation and command of basics of finance, financial management, corporate and management metrics and reporting financial impact.

 - Build your confidence in speaking the financial language of your business and improve your ability to communicate financial priorities, measures and issues to benefit the business

 - Learn how to read and interpret financial statements from a user’s perspective